osoner/countly-documentation/installation/countly-server-installation.md

 # Server installation

+This document explains how to install Countly server version 12.08, 12.09, 12.12 and 13.04

 ### Requirements

 Countly can be installed on Ubuntu Linux, running 10.04 LTS, 11.10 or 12.04 LTS.
 We highly recommend that you use